CookiezyCookiezy

 Cookie Consent for Next.js

 Cookiezy gives Next.js teams a modern consent layer that fits App Router builds, server-rendered pages, and localized marketing sites.
-The packaged Next.js flow uses the plain-headless adapter files from `platform-cookie-core.zip` and loads them globally from the root layout.
+The packaged Next.js flow uses the same `plain-html` adapter files shipped in `cookiezy-platform-core.zip`, but integrates them through a Next-specific root layout pattern and relies on registered hostnames for full runtime mode.

 Built for Next.js teams that care about performance, consent state, and implementation quality.